 In 2017 we provided school supplies to nearly 3,000 children at a cost of more than $40,000.
 Without the extreme generosity of our congregation, this drive could not happen year after year.
 Your donations help children start the school year off with the confidence they need to succeed.
 We need your help again this year.
 You may give online by clicking here and designating “School Supplies” for your donation.

-Volunteers are needed beginning July 31 and may sign up in Disciple Hall at Central Campus or call 918-341-4580.
-Sunday school classes and other small groups will be asked to provide lunch for volunteers during the registration period.
+Volunteers are needed weekdays July 31 through August 17.
+Shifts are 8:00 a.m. to noon and noon to 5:00 p.m.
+To volunteer click here and let us know what day and shift you would like to work.
+You may also sign up in Disciple Hall at Central Campus or call 918-341-4580.
+Sunday school classes and other small groups have been asked to provide lunch for volunteers during the registration period.

 History of the Program